michealfriesen/HackNYU2019/README.md

 # JustWrite (Backend)
 The backend server code used for hackNYU2019!
+This project was part of HackNYU 2019 and won Facebooks 1st place prize.
+You can read about the project and the hackathon more here: https://devpost.com/software/justwrite-backend

 ## Initialization